July 9, 2010

 Sampling of products that require a prescription is not allowed when directed to the general public.

-The restrictions for samples are the same applicable to the original product, and samples of medications cannot be given out to minors.
+The restrictions for samples are the same as those applicable to the original product, and samples of medications cannot be given out to minors.

 We always recommend our clients to have a strict control on product samples since there have been some cases of re-sales of said samples.